 Organisations are invited to submit entries in the following categories:

 Strengthening Citizen Voice – Supported and judged by NSUN

 The Mental Health Providers Forum is a not-for-profit organisation registered in England as Voluntary Sector Mental Health Providers Forum and is a company limited by guarantee no. 5536120.
 Registered Charity no. 1120222.
-Registered office: 12 Old Street, London, EC1V 9BE.
+Registered office: 1st Floor, Colechurch House, London Bridge Walk, London SE1 2SX.